 You can grow potted hosta plants, just make sure the soil can drain and is rich in nutrients.

 Remove all weeds, and loosen the soil so that the roots can easily spread.
 Add a layer of compost to the bed to help the plants grow.

-Plant hostas in early spring or fall.
+Plant hostas in early spring.
 The best time to plant them is when the temperatures are cool and there is no threat of frost.